Rethinking Weight Tying: Pseudo-Inverse Tying for LM Stable Training and Updates: Technical Design and Details

 with all SPD operations performed in FP32 and an optional ridge $\epsilon I$ for numerical safety.

-\paragraph{Training and stability of $T$} We learn $T$ through its Cholesky factor $L$ (Eq.~\eqref{eq:chol_T}).
-To keep $T$ well-conditioned, we optionally clamp the diagonal of $L$ (equivalently the eigenvalues of $T$) within a reasonable range; such conditioning controls are not required by the theory (Eq.~\eqref{eq:pinv_exact}) but improve robustness in large-scale pretraining.
-Regularizers on $\log\det T$ or on $\|\log \mathrm{diag}(L)\|$ can be added as optional stabilizers; by default we rely on the SPD parameterization and standard optimization.
+\paragraph{SPD transform $T$} We parameterize $T\succ 0$ via a Cholesky factorization $T=LL^\top$ with positive diagonal, where the diagonal is mapped by softplus or $\exp(\cdot)$ to enforce positivity.
+We learn $T$ through $L$ and compute triangular solves in FP32 for numerical stability.
+To keep $T$ well-conditioned, we optionally clamp the diagonal of $L$ within a reasonable range; this is not required by Eq.~\eqref{eq:pinv_exact}, but it improves robustness in large-scale mixed-precision runs.
+Optional regularizers on $\log\det T$ or on the diagonal scale of $L$ can be added, although our default setup relies on the SPD parameterization and standard optimization.

+\paragraph{Efficient computation} We compute logits as $(hT)Z^\top$, avoiding explicit formation of $W_{\text{out}}$.
+For embedding lookup, we retrieve token rows $z_t$ from $Z$ and apply $T^{-1}$ via triangular solves instead of an explicit inverse.
+This preserves the intended pseudo-inverse relationship while keeping overhead close to standard tying.

-\paragraph{Checkpointing and deployment} To stay consistent with standard weight tying practices, we can checkpoint only $(Z,T)$ (and the fixed $Q$ if \texttt{diag\_basis} is used) and reconstruct $E$ and $W_{\mathrm{out}}$ on load using Eq.~\eqref{eq:spt_def}.
+\paragraph{Checkpointing and deployment} To stay consistent with standard weight-tying practice, we checkpoint $(Z,T)$ and reconstruct $E$ and $W_{\mathrm{out}}$ on load using Eq.~\eqref{eq:spt_def} when materialized matrices are needed.
 This reduces redundant storage and keeps the tying relationship explicit.

-\paragraph{Implementation decision ($m=d$)} While PIT can be extended to a higher-dimensional shared memory (e.g., $Z\in\mathbb{R}^{V\times m}$ with $m>d$), in this work we fix $m=d$ for simplicity and fair comparison to standard language models: (i) it keeps the embedding/head dimensionality unchanged; (ii) it preserves the asymptotic cost of the vocabulary projection; and (iii) it avoids introducing extra capacity that could confound the effect of pseudo-inverse tying.
+\paragraph{Implementation decision ($m=d$)} While PIT can be extended to a higher-dimensional shared memory, in this work we fix the shared-memory dimension to the hidden size for simplicity and fair comparison to standard language models: (i) it keeps the embedding and head dimensionality unchanged; (ii) it preserves the asymptotic cost of the vocabulary projection; and (iii) it avoids introducing extra capacity that could confound the effect of pseudo-inverse tying.